Whether you’re traveling in the Baltic region for the first time or have visited those countries before, Baltic is sure to have something new for you.

 A nation with an outstanding ethnic heritage, Lithuania features colorful traditional music and dance festivals.
 After visiting the museums and historical buildings of the capital Vilnius take a trip to Trakai, the ancient capital of the Grand Duchy of Lithuania with a castle built of red brick on an island.

 Discover the unspoiled beauty of Finland, with its beautiful rivers and lakes.
 Trip to Finland can be packed with exciting adventures like white water rafting, canoeing, and dog-sledding in winter.
 The highlight of Finland is its Arctic Circle with unique wildlife and landscapes.
+Planning a trip to Finland?
+Here is the cost of a budget Finland trip.

 Baltic tour – must-see attractions in cities